Skip to main content

 • The Springle Memorial Scholarship was created in memory of UNC-Chapel Hill alumnus Dr. Charles Keith Springle and in recognition of his dedicated service to his country and his commitment to providing mental health care to soldiers and veterans.
 He was killed while serving as a social worker in a military clinic in Baghdad in 2009.
 Family and friends of Dr. Springle have established this fund to support students in the MSW program who are working with military families or who have an interest in mental health care for veterans and their families.

-• The Linda M. Summer Field Placement Scholarship was established in 2006.
-Preference is given to students who have a field placement in areas related to mental health.
+• The Linda M. Summer Practicum Placement Scholarship was established in 2006.
+Preference is given to students who have a practicum placement in areas related to mental health.

 • The Tannenbaum Student Support Fund was established by the Tannenbaum-Sternberger Foundation in 1990.
 Awards are made to students in good academic standing who are doing field placements in agencies in Guilford County.